microsoft/OMS-docker/Kubernetes/windows/private_preview/README.md

 Steps to onboard

-1. Download the omsagent.yaml file present in this folder or use `curl https://raw.githubusercontent.com/microsoft/OMS-docker/kaveesh/windows_private_preview/Kubernetes/windows/private_preview/omsagent.yaml -o omsagent.yaml`
+1. Download the omsagent.yaml file present in this folder manually or use `curl https://raw.githubusercontent.com/microsoft/OMS-docker/kaveesh/windows_private_preview/Kubernetes/windows/private_preview/omsagent.yaml -o omsagent.yaml`
 2. Update AKS_RESOURCE_ID, AKS_REGION with the cluster resource id and region from the properties page in the cluster.
 4. Do a ‘kubectl apply -f omsagent.yaml’ on the cluster you’re trying to onboard.

 Once onboarded you should see Daemonset pods running in all of your windows nodes on the AKS cluster in the kube-system namespace.

-You can see them running by d$eoing a `kubectl get pods -n kube-system`.
+You can see them running by doing a `kubectl get pods -n kube-system`.

 E.g. Values that are going to be replaced in the YAML file: